eelias13/oberon0c/README.md

 ## About This Project

 This project is a compiler for the [Oberon-0](#about-oberon-0) programming language.
 The compiler was initially created by [Max Galetskiy](https://github.com/max-galetskiy) and me as part of the **"Compiler Construction"** course at the [University of Konstanz](https://www.uni-konstanz.de/en/).
-This course was taught by **Prof. Dr. Michael Grossniklaus**, who also developed a more comprehensive [Oberon compiler](https://github.com/zaskar9/oberon-lang) repository.
+This course was taught by **Prof. Dr. Michael Grossniklaus**, who also developed a more comprehensive [Oberon compiler](https://github.com/zaskar9/oberon-lang).
 Max is also extending the project in this [oberon0c](https://github.com/max-galetskiy/oberon0c) repository.

 Our compiler was originally built as a command-line application (CLI) and uses LLVM for code generation.
 In this repository, I am extending the compiler by adding a **WebAssembly (WASM)** backend, enabling it to run directly in the browser.